jhasse/ja/docs/index.md

 ## Progress bar and ETA

 A nice progress bar makes compiling fun!
 Also *ja* will display an approximation of the time left.
-Since *ja* runs independently from *ninja*, this output will be updated in real-time, even if the jobs itself takes a long time to finish.
+Since *ja* runs independently from *ninja*, this output will be updated in real-time, even if the jobs itself take a long time to finish.

 ## Automatically configures CMake or Meson projects